Sunny Leone: Indian film career

-Bigg Boss and entry into Bollywood (2011–13)
+Bigg Boss and entry into Bollywood (2011–2013)

 In 2011, she participated in the Indian reality series Bigg Boss 5, entering the house on day 49.
 However, she refused to divulge her porn star status, and replied to fellow house-mate Pooja Bedi that she was a model and a TV star in America for the last ten years or so.
 It was reported that she caused a stir in the larger populace with her Twitter feed gaining 8,000 new followers in just 2 days and Google saying searches for her experienced a "breakout".
 There were also complaints lodged with the Indian Ministry of Information and Broadcasting alleging that the Colors TV channel was promoting pornography by having Leone appear on the show; among those who filed are the Indian Artistes and Actors Forum and Anurag Thakur, member of Lok Sabha and head of the Bharatiya Janata Party's youth wing.
 She was evicted on Day 91.

-During her stay in the Bigg Boss house, Leone was approached by Bollywood film-maker Mahesh Bhatt who entered the house briefly to offer her the lead role in Jism 2 (the sequel to the 2003 film Jism).
+During her stay in the Bigg Boss house, Leone was approached by Bollywood film-maker Mahesh Bhatt who entered the house briefly to offer her the lead role in Dino Morea's Jism 2 (the sequel to the 2003 film Jism).
 She accepted it, which resulted in Pooja Bhatt's production house, Fish Eye Network and Leone's agent discussing the movie further.
 Leone entered Bollywood in 2012 with the film Jism 2 to weak critical reception but was commercially successful.

 Sunny Leone signed her second Bollywood film, Ragini MMS 2, sequel to Ekta Kapoor's crossover horror movie Ragini MMS.
 Sunny Leone featured in an item number in the Sanjay Gupta and Ekta Kapoor's 2013 film Shootout at Wadala.
-She further started filming for Kaizad Gustad's Jackpot in which she plays a femme fatale.
-Jackpot released on December 13, 2013, and was panned by critics.
+Her next role was for Kaizad Gustad's Jackpot which was panned by critics.